 All keys and unprotected security parameters can be individually zeroized through the Unset, Clear, Delete, and Reset commands.
-Issuing the unset vendor-def CLI command will cause the zeroization of all CSPs by reseting the device configuration to the factory default values.
+Pressing the hardware reset button or issuing the "unset vendor-def" CLI command will cause the zeroization of all CSPs by reseting the device configuration to the factory default values.